ankurk91/bandwidth-notification-channel/README.md

     'from' => env('BANDWIDTH_FROM'),
 ],
 ```
-* The `from` option is the phone number that your SMS messages will be sent from.
+The `from` option is the phone number that your SMS messages will be sent from.
-* The `from` number must be in E.164 format, for example `+14244443192`.
-[Read more](https://dev.bandwidth.com/ap-docs/methods/messages/postMessages.html)

 ## Usage
 Now you can use the Bandwidth channel in your `via()` method inside the notification class: